enzokro/mp-ppl/README.md

-Simple code to count the number of people and cats in a room.
+Simple code to count how many people and cats are in a room.

-Video stream is a threaded wrapper around OpenCV VideoCapture.
+Video stream is a threaded wrapper around the OpenCV video reader.

-See runs the main detection loop.
+`find.py` runs the main detection loop.